 • to educate people about First Nations, Métis, and Inuit issues in Canada, and about Indigenous issues internationally

 • to provide a space where Indigenous peoples can tell their own stories and see their own cultures reflected back at them

-• to entertain, to be innovative, and to present the best in Indigenous film.
+• to entertain, to be innovative, and to present the best in Indigenous film and arts.

 Film and video submissions made through FilmFreeway must be online screeners or an internet link to the works online location.
 Submissions must include a brief description, still images from the film being submitted, and a bio of the Filmmaker(s)/Director(s).
 Submissions must explain very clearly the Indigenous affiliation (First Nation/Tribe) of a Key Creator (Writer/Director/Producer), or explain clearly how the work is eligible (How is the subject matter Indigenous?).